ghuertaramos/ENMOD/readme.md

 ### Prerequisites

-You will need a directory named "ENMOD" containing:
+You will need a directory containing:

-- The scripts to be used

 - An input file  "especies.csv"
 (Required for Records.R)

-This file contains the species names you are interested.
+This file must include a column with the species names you are interested.

  Use the following format:

 |Species            |